gkouziik/eslint-plugin-security-node/docs/rules/detect-option-unsafe-in-serialize-javascript-npm-package.md

 All options are being defaulted to undefined.

 ### What about options.unsafe?
-This option is to signal serialize() that we want to do a straight conversion, without the XSS protection.
+This option is used to signal serialize() that we want to do a straight conversion, without the XSS protection.
 This options needs to be explicitly set to true.
 HTML characters and JavaScript line terminators will not be escaped.
 You will have to roll your own.

 ```js